fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 ### Sharing on a generalist repository

-If you want to share your SDS compliant dataset on a generalist repository you can do so by generating your compliant dataset to a location on your computer.
-From there it can be manually uploaded to a repository of your choice.
-For more information on this step refer to the documentation [here](../guided)
+To share your SDS-compliant dataset on a repository other than Pennsieve, select Generate dataset locally at the end of the Prepare Dataset Step-by-Step workflow.
+SODA will create a local copy of your SDS-compliant dataset, which you can upload to any repository of your choice.
+For more information on this step refer to the documentation [here](../guided).

 ### Need help?